Kinetix Advanced Physical Therapy is proud to add aquatic therapy to our list of services available to our clients.

-Currently, Kinetix provides Aquatic Therapy on Monday and Wednesday mornings from 8:30 am till 12 noon.
+Currently, Kinetix provides Aquatic Therapy on Tuesday and Thursday mornings from 10 am until 12 noon.
 Sessions last from 30 to 60 minutes depending on the patient's condition and capabilities and are completely supervised and directed by a Physical Therapist.
 It is not necessary that a patient know how to swim in order to take advantage of the benefits of aquatic therapy.
 However, all patients must first be evaluated in the clinic by a Physical Therapist.
 Most health insurance policies and Workers Compensation cover aquatic therapy as long as the patient has obtained a prescription for physical therapy from their doctor.

 What are the benefits of aquatic therapy?
 For many patients, a heated pool is the most ideal environment to begin rehabilitation.
 The properties of water can be used to improve balance, range of motion, strength and cardiovascular endurance.
 The warmth of the water and decreased weight bearing due to buoyancy also help reduce pain.